 What I’m going to tell you, and I want you to sit with this, is you have as much energy as all those people.
 You could also be waking up in the morning jumping out of bed, rocking your day and spending your evenings doing whatever you like, whatever you find fulfilling.

-This Challenge will kick off on January 1st and every other day for 10 days I’m going to guide you through identifying all the little and big things you are tolerating in your life, your home, your finances, your relationships, your work and even your car or mode of transportation; not all at once, we’re going to do this little by little and I’m going to share with you how to remove the tolerations in a way that feels good to you.
+I’m going to guide you through identifying all the little and big things you are tolerating in your life, your home, your finances, your relationships, your work and even your car or mode of transportation; not all at once, we’re going to do this little by little and I’m going to share with you how to remove the tolerations in a way that feels good to you.
 I’m not going to ask you to do anything that you’re not ready to do.

 Pre-work to Goal Setting

 Last week I promised to take you through a goal-setting process I use for myself and my clients.
 Today, we’re going to take the first step.

 Years ago, my coach and I were talking about my goals for the coming year.
 Before I got into the list I had created she asked if I had captured all my accomplishments from the previous year.

 It gave me pause and at first I resisted the notion.